pmoe7/Shopify-SWE-Image-Repo/README.md

 # Shopify-SWE-Image-Repo
 ## Mohammed Perves
- Image repo with search function
+ Image repo with search function created in 2 days for the Shopify SWE Fall 2021 Internship

 ## Built with
 * Flask